-- Free helpline with a short three-digit telephone number: 016. - Queries can also be sent by email to the 016 online service: 016online@msssi.es. - Available 24 hours a day, 365 days of the year. - The hours for legal assistance are from 8 am to 10 pm, Monday to Sunday. - Confidentiality of users' data. - Accessible for persons with hearing and/or speech disabilities through various media: calling 900 116 016; Telesor Service through the Telesor web page, which requires an Internet connection. https://www.telesor.es; by mobile phone or PDA with the installation of a free app; SVIsual video interpretation service through the web page http://www.svisual.org. - Universality: service is provided in 53 languages: Spanish, Catalan, Gallego, Valencian, English, French, German, Portuguese, Mandarin Chinese, Russian, Arabic, Rumanian, Bulgarian, Berber and another 38 languages through a remote translation service. - Call diversion in the following instances: - When calls relate to emergency situations, they are forwarded to the telephone number 112. - When calls are for general information on issues of women's equality, they are forwarded to the Institute for Women's Affairs and Equal Opportunities.

-- When calls require specific information related to an autonomous region, they are forwarded to the service of the relevant autonomous community. - Calls made by minors are forwarded to the ANAR helpline for Children and Adolescents at Risk.
+- Free and confidential service that offers information, legal advice and immediate psychosocial care in all forms of violence against women included in the Istanbul Convention, including, therefore, gender violence under Organic Law 1/2004, of 28 December. - The service can be reached through three channels: - By short telephone number: 016. - By email: 016-online@igualdad.gob.es. - By WhatsApp: number 600 000 016, exclusively for WhatsApp because it does not support phone calls. - Information and immediate psychosocial care are available 24 hours a day, 365 days a year; legal advice is available from 8 am to 10 pm, Monday to Sunday. - Accessible for persons with hearing and/or speech disabilities through various media: calling 900 116 016; Telesor Service through the Telesor web page, which requires an Internet connection; by mobile phone or PDA with the installation of a free app; SVIsual video interpretation service through the web page.
+600 000 016; Email: 016-online@ igualdad.gob.es. - Accessible to foreigners through attention, in addition to Spanish and the co-official languages, in the following languages: - Telephone, 24 hours a day, 7 days a week, in 53 languages: Spanish, Catalan, Galician, Basque, Valencian, English, French, German, Portuguese, Mandarin Chinese, Russian, Arabic, Romanian, Bulgarian, Afghan, Albanian, Armenian, Bambara, Berber, Bosnian, Brazilian Portuguese, Cantonese, Czech, Korean, Danish, Slovenian, Slovak, Farsi, Finnish, Georgian, Greek, Hindi, Dutch, Hungarian, Italian, Japanese, Lithuanian, Mandinca, Norwegian, Persian, Polish, Poulaar, Serbo-Croatian, Syrian, Soninké, Swedish, Thai, Taiwanese, Tamazight, Turkish, Ukrainian, Urdu, Wolof. - Email and WhatsApp, 24 hours a day, 7 days a week: Spanish, Catalan, Basque, Galician, Valencian, English, French, German, Portuguese, Chinese, Mandarin, Russian, Arabic, Romanian, Bulgarian, Italian. - Call diversion in the following instances: - When calls relate to emergency situations, they are forwarded to the telephone number 112. - When calls are for general information on issues of women's equality, they are forwarded to the Institute for Women's Affairs and Equal Opportunities. - When calls require specific information related to an autonomous region, they are forwarded to the service of the relevant autonomous community. - Calls made by minors are forwarded to the ANAR helpline for Children and Adolescents at Risk.

 1.3.2.
-Website for support and prevention resources in gender-based violence cases https://wrap.igualdad.mpr.gob.es/recursos-vdg/search/Search.action.
+Website for support and prevention resources in gender-based violence cases

-Available through the web page of the Ministry of the Presidency, Relations with Parliament and Equality, in the Department of the Government Delegation for Gender-based Violence:
+It is available on the website of the Ministry of Equality, in the Department of the Government Delegation against Gender-based Violence.